 Fines are not the only monetary penalty.
 There are also court costs.
 Not to worry though, this isn’t going to be as much as the fines.
 Court costs

-If there was any damage caused by you when driving under the influence, you might be required to pay restitution to any victim.
+If there was any damage caused by you when driving under the influence, the court may require you to pay restitution to any victim.
 Even if you were insured, and your insurance covered the damage to the victim’s vehicle, you may have to pay the insurance company back for the damage you caused.
 The court will allow you to pay this restitution in payments, but if you decide not to pay your restitution it could result in a probation violation and a stiff jail sentence.

 Substance Abuse Evaluation

 The court is required by statute to order an alcohol evaluation or a substance abuse evaluation.
-There are DUI evaluators that have been approved by the Idaho Supreme Court has approved certain DUI evaluators.
+The Idaho Supreme Court has approved certain DUI evaluators.
 You must go to an approved evaluator.
 The evaluator will recommend classes.
 You must comply with the evaluator’s recommendations and complete the courses during your period of probation.
 The number of hours you must achieve range anywhere from eight hours, up to thirty-two hours, and possibly beyond.
 In some cases, you may be required to enter inpatient treatment, but this is rare in misdemeanor DUI cases.

 One penalty that is not imposed by the Court, but is a penalty imposed by the Department of Transportation, is the SR-22 requirement.
 SR-22 is a high-risk insurance policy.
 You must carry this policy if the court has convicted you of a DUI.
 If this is your first DUI, and you use a ‘Withheld Judgment